The co-Hopfian property of surface braid groups: The complexes and

 \section{The complexes $\cald(X, \partial)$ and $\cald(Y)$}

-We introduce natural subcomplexes of the complexes of arcs for certain surfaces, motivated by Lemmas \ref{lem-n-hex-arc} and \ref{lem-s-hex-arc} that describe a relationship between the link of a 1-HBP $a$ in $\calcp_n(S)$ or $\calcp_s(S)$ and the complex of arcs for a component of $S_a$ of positive genus.
+We introduce natural subcomplexes of the complexes of arcs for certain surfaces, motivated by Lemmas \ref{lem-n-hex-arc} and \ref{lem-s-hex-arc}.
+These two lemmas describe a relationship between the link of a 1-HBP $a$ in $\calcp_n(S)$ or $\calcp_s(S)$ and the complex of arcs for a component of $S_a$ of positive genus.
 Let us recall the complex of arcs for a surface.

 {\bf Complex $\cala(S)$.} Let $S$ be a surface with non-empty boundary.
 We define $V_a(S)$ as the set of isotopy classes of essential simple arcs in $S$.
 Let $\cala(S)$ denote the abstract simplicial complex whose $n$-simplices are defined as a subset $\sigma$ of $V_a(S)$ such that we have $|\sigma|=n+1$ and have mutually disjoint representatives of elements of $\sigma$.
 We often identify an element of $V_a(S)$ with its representative if there is no confusion.